 Lenders usually have established relationships with one or more of the credit bureaus.
 You can ask your lender from which credit bureau it purchases credit scores (they may or may not tell you), but you typically can't request that your lender use a certain credit bureau to retrieve your score.

-In addition to the credit scores you can purchase, there are a few other industry-specific credit scores that businesses have access to that you can't purchase directly.
+In addition to the credit scores you can purchase, businesses have access to a few other industry-specific credit scores, but you can't purchase these directly.
 For example, there's an auto insurance score, bankruptcy prediction score, and mortgage credit score.
 These scores won't match anything you purchase online because they're adjusted for that industry.
-The generic credit scores that you get online are for informational purposes only.
+The generic credit scores you get online are for informational purposes only.

 Is Checking Your Credit Score Worth It?